cryptopatrick/ripley/README.md

 ## Acknowledgments

-Inspired by Ellen Ripley from *Alien* - the only one actually doing the work.
-She's calm, procedural, and rule-following.
-Ripley survives because she follows the checklist, exposing systems and crews that say they're fine but aren't.
+Inspired by Ellen Ripley from *Alien* - the only one actually doing any work.🔫